danjgates/danjgates.github.io/_posts/_markdownstaging/2024-01-29-pipe-1-nextflow.md

 ```

-I have also saved the pipeline in a github here.
+I have also saved the pipeline in a github [here](https://github.com/danjgates/pipeIntro).
 Nextflow has very nice integration with github in that it will natively search for github repos without requiring a bunch of fancy arguments.
-The only customization I do is because I have my github project set to main, and Nextflow's default looks for the branch "master" so I reconcile this with the -r flag ("-r main") but the command to run the nextflow script from my github is:
+The only customization I do is because I have my github project set to main, and Nextflow's default looks for the branch "master" so I reconcile this with the -r flag ("-r main") but the command to run the Nextflow script from my github is:

 ```console
 foo@bar:~$ nextflow run danjgates/pipeIntro -r main